Metoro Produced Metrics

 MetoroQL

 Metoro provides a powerful query language called MetoroQL for working with metrics and other observability data.
-MetoroQL is designed to be familiar to users of PromQL but with enhanced capabilities:
+MetoroQL is designed to be familiar to users of PromQL but with enhanced capabilities:- Query not just metrics, but also logs, traces, and Kubernetes resources with a unified syntax

 - Simplified counter handling that doesn’t require